 Nagar Nigam Udaipur – Regional Government Office in Udaipur, Rajasthan

-The Udaipur Municipal Corporation is entrusted with providing its citizens all infrastructure and services that help create a vibrant city.
-This Annual Report is intended to provide all stakeholders with an overview of the ongoing projects and programs, plans for the future and our audited financial statements.
-The corporation has 70 ( BJP-44, congress-20,others-6 ) municipal wards and Govind Singh Tank is the mayor.
-The city had a city council that was converted into a municipal corporation in 2013.
+The force that drives the Udaipur city and keeps the infrastructure intact with its services.
+The Udaipur Municipal Corporation is entrusted with providing the residents and travellers get a vibrant city.
+Here is the Annual Report intended to provide all stakeholders with an overview of the ongoing projects and programs, plans for the future and audited financial statements.
+The corporation is built with 70 municipal wards where BJP (Bhartiya Janta Party) held 44, congress 20, others 6 and Govind Singh Tank is the mayor of the city.
+There was a city council that was converted into a municipal corporation back in 2013.

 Address: Udaipur Municipal Corporation, Townhall Link Road, Udaipur, Rajasthan,313001